Working At Snow Farm NZ

 POSITIONS WE HIRE FOR

-For the 2022 winter, we are hiring Cross Country Ski Instructors, Guest Services Assistants and Hut Wardens.
+For the winter season, we are hiring Cross Country Ski Instructors, Guest Services Assistants and Hut Wardens.
 We see it as an advantage to hiring staff with first aid qualifications so if you have any first aid training or experience, make sure you make that known on your application.